warrofua/qca_test_qatnu/README.md

-# QATNU / SRQID Unified Simulation Framework
+# QATNU / SRQID Simulation Framework

 This repository houses the `app.py` workflow that unifies the exact QCA diagonalization, λ scans, SRQID structural tests, mean-field overlays, and spin-2 diagnostics used in the recent QATNU/SRQID studies.